xavierguihot/geobase/README.md

 ## Including geobase to your dependencies:

-With sbt, just add this line to your build.sbt:
+With sbt, just add this one line to your build.sbt:

 	libraryDependencies += "geobase" % "geobase" % "1.0.0" from "https://github.com/xavierguihot/geobase/releases/download/v1.0.0/geobase-1.0.0.jar"

+## Building the project:

+First import data from opentraveldata with the update_data.sh script.
+You can then build the project with sbt:

+	./update_data.sh
+	sbt assembly